Akzestia/zclp-rs/README.md

 # zclp-rs
-My own implementation of QUIC like protocol in rust
+My own implementation of QUIC protocol in rust